sureshramakrishna/ProtocolBuffers/README.md

 >.\protoc.exe --csharp_out=.\ \<filename>.proto

 ## Install nuget packages for protobuf support in C#. <br/>
-Google.ProtocolBuffers uses packages that was developed by Google.
+<b>Google.ProtocolBuffers</b> uses packages that was developed by Google.
 >Install-Package Google.Protobuf <br/>Install-Package Google.Protobuf.Tools <br/>

-DotNet.ProtocolBuffers uses packages that built in .net, this package is just a port of original google package rewritten in C#.
+<b>DotNet.ProtocolBuffers</b> uses packages that built in .net, this package is just a port of original google package rewritten in C#.
 >Install-Package protobuf-net